slatedocs/slate/source/includes/inkling-reference/_curriculum.html.md

 The concept `high_score` trains the Brain to select the next move, which will have one of the values specified in the `Action` schema range expression.

-Note that the predefined input stream **input** has the schema `GameState`.
+Note that the predefined stream **input** has the schema `GameState`.
 This reflects that fact that the simulator has state.
 The previous move is the state which is input into the selection of the next move.

 The **predicts** schema `Action` also appears in the simulator clause discussed above.
 It is after the keyword **control**.
 In general the **control** schema is the **predicts** schema of the concept being trained.